 With dual PhDs from NYU in Experimental/Cognitive Neuroscience and Clinical Psychology, Dr. Benasich was the first to show that the ability to perform non-speech acoustic discriminations in early infancy is highly predictive of later language development.
 Recognizing that improving that ability could move young children to a better learning track informed much of her groundbreaking research on the impact of rapid auditory processing, brain plasticity and sleep on brain development and performance and resulted in 15 patents and 70+ peer-reviewed papers supporting the scientific innovations incorporated in RVI products.

 Julia has spent more than twenty-five years providing strategic, financial, and operational advice to corporate clients and has often been quoted on financial issues in publications such as The Wall Street Journal, the Los Angeles Times, and the Financial Times.

-She is a co-inventor on a mortgage restructuring patent as well as on RVI’s patent for creating sound environments supporting the neural circuity on which language processing is dependent.
+She is a co-inventor on a mortgage restructuring patent as well as on RVI’s patents for creating sound environments supporting the neural circuity on which language processing is dependent.
 A mother of three, she has a long-standing interest in child development, co-authoring a book on parenting as well as a parenting advice column for American Baby Magazine.
 She received a BA in political science and economics from Yale University and an MBA from the SC Johnson School of Business at Cornell University.